BWHellar/Beer-Me/README.md

-# Collector
+# Beer Me

-This project will allow you to save and organize your various collections that you own.
-This project has a skew towards playing cards and board games that you own but you could technically put anyhting in here.
-This project will focus on shipping to mobile through usage of the Cordova framework.
-This project will also allow users to find local game stores through their phones geolocation and allow for local storage of pictures of cards or games that they own.
+This project will focus on being able to catalogue beers you may have tried.
+It will allow users to input beers they tried with various specs and give commentary about their experience for reference.
+Since this application is specifically designed to work on the users phone it will allow the user to access their geolocation and find nearby breweries for their next conquest.
+If something stands out in style or look then this app will allow the user to access their camera and take a picture to save for later viewing.